 When you drink heavily, your alcohol consumption quickly becomes a large expense.
 If you are no longer drinking, you will have hundreds to thousands more dollars left each month to spend to your liking.
 You will never have to waste your money on or in a blackout again.

 As soon as you quit drinking, you allow your body a chance to start rebuilding itself.
 Heavy alcohol use significantly impacts your body, sometimes without you even realizing it.
-When you quit drinking, you will soon find you have more energy, a clear head, and feel better physically overall.
+When you quit drinking, you will soon find you have more energy, a clear head, better sleep, and feel better physically overall — soon after your first step into alcohol addiction treatment.

 Quitting alcohol addiction is one of the best things you can do for your long-term health.
-Current research links heavy alcohol use to numerous consequences, including:
+Current research links heavy alcohol use to numerous health risks, including:

 More health benefits